 This is a part of Napa that has extremely fertile soils – it is towards the southern part of the valley where the valley begins to widen.
 The soils are influenced from drainage from the neighboring mountain ranges and over the years the soil has become extremely fine and claylike.
 It is not a part of the valley where you find a lot of rocks in the soil.

 Whereas we have visited with some vintners located on the hillsides who have to drill down 800 to 1000 feet to find a decent water supply, the water table here is merely 9 feet below the surface.
-As Bert puts it, they asked one question of their soils, “what are you going to give me” – after extensive soil analysis it was determined only select varietals could grow here including Merlot and Sauvignon blanc.
-Bert and his wife love drinking this varietal and the decision was made to plant these vines.
+As Bert puts it, they asked one question of their soils, “what are you going to give me” – after extensive soil analysis it was determined only select varieties could grow here including Merlot and Sauvignon Blanc.
+Bert and his wife love drinking this variety and the decision was made to plant these vines.

 Their vineyard was soon given a name; the “West Block” as in the location in relation to their garage.
 Large trees surround much of the perimeter – the most prominent are giant valley oak that Bert estimates to be between 120 to 150 years old.
 He couldn’t see himself removing these stately oaks so the vines were planted around them.

 We have visited hundreds of vineyards over the span of this project and it is very rare when we are surprised by something “unique” on the valley floor.
 What is either the largest or among the largest non planted parcels of land on the valley floor is located directly across from their property.
 This hidden gem runs north and south for some distance along the Napa River.
 It hasn’t been planted to vines since the early 1980’s and has been left to revert back to its natural state.